 GoldHeart was started in 1999 by a small, dedicated group of volunteers with an undying love for Golden Retrievers.
-The initial group of volunteers were members of the Golden Retriever Rescue Education, and Trainings (GRREAT), complementing GRREAT’s efforts by concentrating GoldHeart’s mission in the northern Maryland, south-central Pennsylvania and Delaware areas.
+The initial group of volunteers were members of the Golden Retriever Rescue Education, and Trainings (GRREAT), complementing GRREAT’s efforts by concentrating GoldHeart’s mission in Maryland, south-central Pennsylvania and Delaware areas.

 During the first five years of its existence, GoldHeart volunteers successfully placed nearly 300 Golden Retrievers in “forever homes,” with this year promising to be our busiest year yet.

 GoldHeart has grown to have over 100 members with an active group of 12 to 15 core volunteers who perform the bulk of the rescue efforts.